-I Drank Celery Juice For A Month To Heal My Gut.
-Here's What Happened
+I Drank Celery Juice For A Month: Here's What Happened

 When I read about the healing powers of celery juice, my interest was piqued, though drinking plain old celery juice seemed pretty boring and pedestrian compared to the green juice I'm used to.
 But Williams says celery juice, "is one of the most powerful and healing juices we can drink.
 Just 16 ounces of fresh celery juice every morning on an empty stomach can transform your health and digestion in as little as one week."